isc-projects/stork/doc/install.rst

    $ sudo dnf install isc-stork-agent

 It is possible to install both agent and server on the same machine.
+If ``dnf`` is not available, ``yum`` can be used in similar fashion.

 Initial Setup of the Stork Server
 ---------------------------------